victoriajeniluc/Practice/Java/Java_notes.md

     * The statements inside the while loop are executed as long as the boolean_expression evaluates to true

+  * DO-WHILE LOOP
+    * SYNTAX:

+      do {
+        statement1;
+        statement2;
+        ...
+      } while(boolean_expression);

+      OR

+      do
+        statement1;
+      while(boolean_expression);

+        * boolean_expression represents either of the following:
+          1. any expression whose result is either rue or false e.g: age > 20
+          2. a boolean variable e.g: flag
+          3. a boolean literal: true or false
+          4. a boolean assignemnt e.g: flag = true

+      * The main difference between a while and do-while loop:
+        * The statements inside a do-while loop are executed at least once
+        * Literal false is allowed in boolean_expression of a do-while loop, but in while loop it is not allowed

+        * DO-WHILE:
+          * evaluates the boolean_expression after executing the statements
+        * WHILE:
+          * Evaluates the boolean_expression before executing the statements

 ----------------------------------------

 ## Files in Program